bruceravel/demeter/documentation/Artemis/examples/fes2.rst

    Results of the first shell fit

 This is not a bad result.
-The value of ``enot`` is small, indicatng that a reasonable value of E\ :sub:`0` was chosen back in :demeter:`athena`. ``delr`` is small and consistent with 0, as we should expect for a known crystal. ``ss`` is a reasonable value with a
+The value of ``enot`` is small, indicating that a reasonable value of E\ :sub:`0` was chosen back in :demeter:`athena`. ``delr`` is small and consistent with 0, as we should expect for a known crystal. ``ss`` is a reasonable value with a